Tofaa2/RSL/README.md

 # RSL Programming Language
 RSL is a dynamically typed interpreted programming language made in Java.
 Although the name is a meme it can do pretty much anything a scripting language needs to do.
 Its primary purpose is to be a light scripting language for java applications to define and return values for specific logic in your code, for example determine the speed of a player in your game. _NOTE: This project is still under development and has no concrete stable release yet.
 If you stumble upon bugs or undefined behaviour please make an issue_

+If you like this and or wish to sponsor me, visit my [ko-fi page](https://ko-fi.com/tofaa) :D

 ## Functionality
 Below is a loose explanation of the functionality of the language.
 You can check out the samples folder in this repository to get some more examples.